-What is Screen Printed Transfer
+What is Screen Printed Transfer?

 Screen print transfers, also known as custom screen print transfers or digital screen print transfers, are created using a very similar process to traditional screen printing whereby the design is broken down into spot colours.
 Each colour is then printed onto a plastic film, which is used to transfer the design by exposing the mesh screen under UV light.